gnn-tracking/gnn_tracking/README.md

 pre-commit install
 ```

-If you open a PR and pre-commit fails for formatting, comment`pre-commit.ci run`
+If you open a PR and pre-commit fails for formatting, comment`pre-commit.ci autofix`
 to trigger a fixup commit from `pre-commit`.

 ## 💚 Contributing